cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.22 DNS TXT Record with Persistent Value

-Confirming the Applicant's control over a FQDN by confirming the presence of a persistent record identifying the Applicant in a DNS TXT record for an Authorization Domain Name that is prefixed with one DNS TXT Record Persistent DCV Domain Label.
+Confirming the Applicant's control over a FQDN by verifying the presence of a Persistent DCV TXT Record identifying the Applicant.
+The record MUST be placed at the "`_validation-persist`" label prepended to the Authorization Domain Name being validated (i.e., "`_validation-persist.[Authorization Domain Name]`").

-The CA MUST confirm the presence of a TXT record whose RDATA value fulfills the following requirements:
+The CA MUST confirm the Persistent DCV TXT Record’s RDATA value fulfills the following requirements:

 1. The RDATA value MUST conform to the `issue-value` syntax as defined in RFC 8659, section 4.2; and
 2. The `issuer-domain-name` value MUST be an Issuer Domain Name disclosed by the CA in Section 4.2 of the CA's Certificate Policy and/or Certification Practices Statement; and
 3. The `issue-value` MUST contain an `accounturi` parameter, where the parameter value is a unique URI (as described by RFC 8657, Section 3) identifying the account of the Applicant which requested validation for this FQDN; and
 4. The `issue-value` MAY contain a `persistUntil` parameter.
-If present, the parameter value MUST be a base-10 encoded integer representing a UNIX timestamp (the number of seconds since 1970-01-01T00:00:00Z ignoring leap seconds).
+If present, the parameter value MUST be a base-10 encoded integer representing a UNIX timestamp (the number of seconds since 1970-01-01T00:00:00Z ignoring leap seconds); and
 5. The `issue-value` MAY contain additional parameters.
 CAs MUST ignore any unknown parameter keys.

 If the `persistUntil` parameter is present, the CA MUST evaluate its value.
 If the time of the check is after the time specified in the `persistUntil` parameter value, the CA MUST NOT use the record as evidence of the Applicant's control over the FQDN.

-For example, the DNS TXT record might look like:
+For example, the Persistent DCV TXT Record might look like:
-_validation-persist.example.com IN TXT "authority.example; accounturi=https://authority.example/acct/123; persistUntil=1782424856"
+`_validation-persist.example.com IN TXT "authority.example; accounturi=https://authority.example/acct/123; persistUntil=1782424856"`

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
-To count as corroborating, a Network Perspective MUST observe the same challenge information as the Primary Network Perspective.
+To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e., Persistent DCV TXT Record) as the Primary Network Perspective.

-If the DNS TXT record has a TTL less than the validation data reuse period (see [Section 4.2.1](#421-performing-identification-and-authentication-functions)), then the CA MUST consider the validation data reuse period to be equal to the TTL or 8 hours, whichever is greater.
+If the Persistent DCV TXT Record has a TTL less than the validation data reuse period (see [Section 4.2.1](#421-performing-identification-and-authentication-functions)), then the CA MUST consider the validation data reuse period to be equal to the TTL or 8 hours, whichever is greater.

 The following table shows how the `persistUntil` parameter affects whether a DNS record can be used for validation at different points in time: